very-good-science/data-ethics-club/site/contents/write_ups/2022/16-06-22_writeup.md

 Cons:
 Where do you set the boundaries for data inputs?
 Humans can widen inputs as they see fit.

 People object to disparity between the speed at which decisions are made about them, and the time it takes to object to a decision and appeal.
 Because "computer says no", but a human needs to take into account additional information that the computer cannot look for (without being told).
 If automated decisions are made, then there needs to be a streamlined process to object to decisions.
 This might make people feel a bit better about what's being done to them by automated systems.
-We felt that automatic the appeal process was *not* the appropriate measure here.
+We felt that automatic appeal processes were *not* the appropriate measure here.

-The automated systems often ignore the point of what we're trying to achieve - a system might be designed to reduce government welfare spending rather than actually help people get the support they need.
-What you optimise for is an important variable to consider?
+The discussion about automated systems often ignores the point of what it is put in place to achieve - a system might be designed to reduce government welfare spending rather than actually help people get the support they need.
+What you optimise for is an important variable to consider.

 Choosing what to measure and what not to measure - and also who you can actually get into the data (availability bias) is a big issue.
 In some of our experience, people often don't consider if the data set is complete or not.

 One example of automating decision making is the [UK civil service personel being cut](https://www.civilserviceworld.com/professions/article/reesmogg-sets-out-plans-to-shrink-civil-service-and-get-it-under-control) in favour of [automated decision making](https://www.publictechnology.net/articles/news/rees-mogg-cites-potential-%E2%80%98automation-and-tech%E2%80%99-plans-are-unveiled-axe-91000-officials).
-If we cut roles in Civil service to save on head counts will this result in codifying bias and inequality?
+If we cut roles in the Civil Service to save on head counts will this result in codifying bias and inequality?

 When we think about codifying inequality is it that we've removed the humans in the loop?
 Or is it that the human in the loop will still have prejudice?